2022 Pacific typhoon season: Severe Tropical Storm Ma-on (Florita)

 On August 19, the JMA began tracking a low pressure area in the Philippine Sea, around 500 km north of Palau.
 The low pressure area slowly moved westwards, eventually developing into a tropical depression on August 20.
 The following day, the PAGASA also announced the system's formation into a tropical depression, and as a result of its position within the PAR, assigned it the name Florita.
 Shortly afterwards, the JTWC designated the system as 10W.
 Florita remained relatively weak, having an exposed circulation.
 By August 22, it was upgraded to tropical storm, being designated Ma-on by the Japan Meteorological Agency, with the JTWC later following suit.

 On the evening of August 22, the exposed low-level circulation center was obscured by a convection burst, which later turned into a central dense overcast, which prompted the JMA to upgrade Ma-on into a severe tropical storm.
 At 10 a.m.
 PHT, Ma-on made landfall at Maconacon, Isabela as a high-end severe tropical storm, just short of typhoon intensity, according to the PAGASA.
-Four fatalities occurred; infrastructural damage was at an estimated ₱499 million (US$8.88 million).
-Damage in the agricultural sector was at around ₱14.3 million (US$253,800).
+Four fatalities occurred; infrastructure damage was estimated to be ₱571,100,000 (US$), while agricultural damage was estimated to be ₱1,855,024,611.66 (US$).

 On the morning of August 25, Ma-on made landfall in Guangdong, China.
 Shortly after, the system moved westward to the Gulf of Tonkin.
 Later, the storm made its final landfall in Móng Cái, Quảng Ninh Province in Vietnam.

 The storm caused moderate damage in Vietnam and killed three people.